ncherel/ncherel.github.io/content/_index.md

 ## About Me

-I'm now working at Disney Research in Zurich.
+I'm currently unemployed and looking for research / postdoc positions in image / videos generation or editing.
 I completed my PhD at Télécom Paris (Institut Polytechnique de Paris) under the supervision of Alasdair Newson, Yann Gousseau, and Andrés Almansa.
 My research interests are video / image editing, data generation, deep learning, and computer vision.
 Before that, I worked at [Gleamer](http://www.gleamer.ai) on bone fracture detection in x-ray images.
 I graduated from Télécom Paris, and obtained the "Mathématiques, Vision, Apprentissage" (MVA) Master's degree from ENS Paris-Saclay.